-Exhibit Number Description 23.1 Consent of KPMG AG Wirtschaftsprüfungsgesellschaft.
-99.1 Consolidated financial statements of WET Automotive Systems AG.
-99.2 Unaudited pro forma condensed combined financial statements of Amerigon as of and for the year ended December 31, 2010.
+Exhibit Number Description 99.1 Consolidated financial statements of WET Automotive Systems AG for fiscal years ended December 31, 2008, 2009 and 2010 99.2 Unaudited pro forma condensed combined financial statements of Amerigon as of and for the year ended December 31, 2010.
+99.3 Unaudited pro forma condensed combined financial statements of Amerigon as of and for the quarter ended March 31, 2011.